 Meguro – Minna no Uta

-Meguro Ward is fancy enough to have its very own melody, coupled with lyrics describing how great the area is.
+Meguro Ward is fancy enough to have its own original melody, coupled with lyrics describing how great the area is.

 Meguro – Minna no Uta chimes:

-Furusato, which means hometown or birthplace, is a word that often brings up nostalgic memories for many Japanese people.
-This traditional 1914 song that brings up memories of home and the beauty of the countryside experienced a revival when pop group Exile’s Atsushi released his cover version of it in 2012.
+Furusato, which means hometown or birthplace, is traditional 1914 song that brings up memories of home and the beauty of the countryside.
+The song experienced a revival when pop group Exile’s Atsushi released his cover version of it in 2012.
 If you want to hear this tune, head to Toshima-ku.